 The dam was inspected in 2011 and DEM issued an NOV to the Town of Coventry in 2013 for the unsafe conditions.
 The Town requested a hearing on the NOV and also negotiated with DEM, entering a Consent Agreement in 2013 to resolve the NOV.
 The Consent Agreement includes a plan and schedule to return the dam to a safe condition.
 In 2014, the compliance date in the Consent Agreement was extended to June 2014 at the Town's request, which included the addition of an analysis to determine the capacity of the spillway and to appropriately resize it if needed.
 The compliance date was not met and stipulated penalties were accruing.
 In 2015, DEM agreed to extend the compliance date and waived the penalties, and subsequently received an application to repair the dam.
-In December 2016, DEM approved the repair plan.
+In December 2016, DEM approved the repair plan and the repair was ongoing through 2017.
+Completion is expected in 2018.